therealblue24/wcc/docs/bird.md

 Calls a function with the arguments specified, and stores the return value in `%r0` if not `NULL`.

 ## SSA instructions (not recommended to use)

+Do note that your frontend should NOT emit SSA instructions if you are using `ir_prog_compile`!
+The SSA entering pass assumes the IR is a typical 3AC without phis and parallel moves.
+Use `ir_ssa_exit` then compile the program.

 ### `IR_INST_PHI`: `%r0 = phi [pred1, %a1], [pred2, %a2], ...`